 - D.M.A.
 Conducting, University of Connecticut (2012); MM Conducting, West Virginia University (2009); B.ME, University of Dayton (2004)

 - (423) 425-4802

 - 205 Fine Arts Center

 Smith has been a guest adjudicator in Ohio, North Carolina, West Virginia, Connecticut and Vermont.
-He has taken his ensembles to perform nationally and internationally to such places as The Riverside Church in New York City, and St. Peter’s Cathedral in Dublin, Ireland.
+He has taken his ensembles to perform nationally and internationally.
 He is a member of Phi Mu Alpha, an honorary member of Tau Beta Sigma, The Music Educators Associations of: Connecticut, Ohio, North Carolina, Tennessee, West Virginia; and NAfME - The National Association for Music Education.